 Configuring the router

-Let's see that the router is with default settings.
-It has three physical interfaces with no configuration at all currently administratively down.
+Let's see that the router has default settings.
+It has three physical interfaces with no configuration and is currently administratively down.

 Interface IP-Address OK?
 Method Status Protocol